 Simple smartphones

 Smartphones aren’t just for tech enthusiasts.
-There are models that focus on ease of use, making them a great choice for anyone who values simplicity over cutting-edge features.
+Many models prioritise ease of use, making them a great choice for anyone who values simplicity over cutting-edge features.

-Choosing a simpler phone design can also mean paying less, as you avoid splashing out on expensive features such as advanced camera tech.
+Opting for a simpler design can also save you money, as you avoid splashing out on expensive features such as advanced camera tech.

 You can filter our mobile phone reviews to find the best low to mid-range models.
-In our analysis of the best smartphones, we’ve found several Great Value options under £300.
+In our analysis of the best smartphones, we’ve found several Great Value options for less than £200.

 To earn our Great Value label, a phone must score at least 60% in our tests and cost 20% less than the average price for all the phones we review.

-These handsets may not have the very best cameras or displays, but they’re solid performers – often with long battery life – making them affordable gems worth considering.
+These handsets may not have the very best cameras or displays, but they’re solid performers – often with long battery life – making them affordable options well worth considering.

-If you're after something hi-spec but easy to use, our experts say iPhones are known for their intuitive design.
-So don't be put off – try venturing into a store to test one out, or ask a friend to talk you through theirs.
+If you're after something hi-spec but easy to use, our experts highlight iPhones' intuitive design.
+If you've never had an iPhone, you can try them out in-store or ask a friend to talk you through theirs.

 The main drawback is the price, but an older iPhone could offer the same ease of use at a more affordable cost.